darinbl-pritchard45/notes/README.md

 "Premature optimization is the root of all evil." — Donald Knuth

 In fewer than 200 words, this quote by computer scientist Donald Knuth emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity and potentially introduce new bugs.
 Instead, programmers should first focus on writing clear, correct, and maintainable code, and only optimize when there's evidence that a specific part of the program is a genuine performance bottleneck.
 It reminds us that understanding the problem domain thoroughly and having a solid, well-structured design are often more crucial than prematurely trying to make things faster.

+# 2024-03-10
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clear, concise code that's easy to understand and maintain.
+Remember that code readability counts as much as functionality; it's not just about today's implementation but also about tomorrow's maintenance and collaboration.
+Optimize for clarity and robustness over premature optimization.
+And lastly, embrace the power of reusable modules and libraries to save time and promote consistency."